 Medea, Jason and his misfit Argonauts are here this December to have fun.
 This will be no ordinary adventure tale, but one with songs and laughter, and we’ll be encouraging you to join in, whether you’re five or sixty five.
 Ever fancied rowing the Argo?
 You’ll get your chance.

 The award-winning author of ‘Jason and the Argonauts’, Phil Willmott, is mainly famous around these parts for his creation of the hilariously stiff upper-lipped ‘Dick Barton – Special Agent’ spoofs that were so much a part of the sadly demised Warehouse Theatre in Croydon.
-But he’s done many more things than that, and we’re pleased to link up with him again.
+But he’s written, adapted and directed numerous productions, many derived from classical sources, and we’re more than pleased to link up with him again.